bratislava/konto.bratislava.sk/next/README.md

 ## Run project for e2e testing

 Tests need captcha disabled, are run against staging backend & staging cognito, and may have other env changes - see `.env.e2e`.
-Otherwise they behave as a production build - to build & run the app in this setup:
+Otherwise they behave as a production build - to build & run the app in this setup

 ```bash
 # only if you need to rebuild - this rewrites local .env.production.local